 While Spain doesn't get as much rainfall as other European countries, some rain is a possibility at any time of year.

 Remember that we're talking averages here.
 Weather throughout the world is unpredictable, so don't take what you read on this page as gospel.

-Weather in Madrid in JulySummer in Madrid can be uncomfortably hot - and July is when the stifling heat really hits.
+Main article: Madrid Weather in JulySummer in Madrid can be uncomfortably hot - and July is when the stifling heat really hits.
 Though not as bad as August, many businesses close up shop at this time of year and head to the beach, so you may find that your favorite bar or restaurant is closed.

 The average maximum temperature in Madrid in July is 90°F/32°C and the average minimum temperature is 61°F/16°C.

 Main article: Barcelona Weather in JulyJuly in Barcelona is hot and sunny and the beaches will be packed with northern Europeans racing to turn from deathly white to deadly pink.
 Barcelona is far more bearable than Madrid in the height of summer.
 Some rain is possible but rare.

 The average maximum temperature in Barcelona in July is 81°F/27°C and the average minimum temperature is 66°F/19°C.

 Weather in Andalusia in July

 July in Andalusia is hot, hot, hot!
 Seville becomes a ghost town in July and August as the heat is unbearable, but the beaches will be very busy.
 You can generally guarantee cloud free days for most of July, but don't rule out a spot of rain.